julzinsights/julzinsightcom3/content/_index.md

     content: |
       Make the shift from now to next↴
 seo:
-  title: Ajulu Insights - I.T Solutions
+  title: Julz Insights - I.T Solutions
   description: >-
     Ajulu Insights is a tech company focused on crafting and investing in innovative I.T solutions.
 Make the shift now by booking your free